turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/making-advanced-e-voting-dapp-avalanche-fuji-using-trufle.md

 # Making an advanced e-Voting dApp on Avalanche Fuji network using Trufflesuite

-## About the author

-Hi, I am [Raj Ranjan](https://rajranjan0608.github.io) and currently I am doing my graduation \(B.Tech, 2018-22\) in Computer Science from IIIT Guwahati, India.
-I love building blockchain applications and is always looking for oppurtunities to give back to the community.
-You may reach out to me on [Linkedin](https://www.linkedin.com/in/iamrajranjan), if you want to discuss about any project ideas, have doubt or anything like that.
-Hope you would like the tutorial ahead :\)

 ## Introduction

-Hey, everyone.
 In the last tutorial on [Making a basic e-voting DApp on Avalanche's Fuji C-Chain](https://learn.figment.io/network-documentation/avalanche/tutorials/making-evoting-dapp-on-avalanche-c-chain-using-truffle), we have learnt how to deploy a smart contract on Avalanche's Fuji C-Chain using Trufflesuite.
 Along with that we have also coded the client-side application, to easily interact with smart contracts.

-Today, we will be building a more advanced e-voting `dApplication`, in which we will not only interact with pre-deployed smart contracts, but will also deploy the contracts in runtime, and would interact with them using their contract address.
+Today, in this tutorial, we will be building a more advanced e-voting `dApplication`, in which we will not only interact with pre-deployed smart contracts, but will also deploy the contracts in runtime, and would interact with them using their contract address.
 For developing this dApplication we would be using Trufflesuite framework.

 For your information, [Truffle Suite](https://www.trufflesuite.com) is a toolkit for launching decentralized applications \(dapps\) on the EVM.
 With Truffle you can write and compile smart contracts, build artifacts, run migrations and interact with deployed contracts.
 This tutorial illustrates how Truffle can be used with Avalanche's C-Chain, which is an instance of the EVM.

-## Requirements
+## Prerequisites

 You've created an [Avalanche DataHub](https://datahub.figment.io/sign_up?service=avalanche) account and are familiar with [Avalanche's architecture](https://docs.avax.network/learn/platform-overview).
 Along with that, you've have followed the tutorial on [Making a basic e-voting DApp on Avalanche's Fuji C-Chain](https://learn.figment.io/network-documentation/avalanche/tutorials/making-evoting-dapp-on-avalanche-c-chain-using-truffle), though for the sake of completeness, we will be covering everything from start.

-## Prerequisites
+## Requirements

 * [NodeJS](https://nodejs.org/en) v8.9.4 or later.
 * Truffle, which you can install with `npm install -g truffle`